 Climate Change & Healthy Habitats Collective Giving Group

 “Being part of a larger donor ecosystem helps us all stay current on the best science, legislative activities and nonprofit expertise that we may not have otherwise known about,” said Craig Kelley, a family foundation trustee and CC&HH donor member.

+This friendly group hopes to see these efforts attract new participants and additional resources to continue the momentum and generate greater impact.
 “We embrace our role to listen, learn and evolve our work alongside donors’ charitable goals and the emerging needs of our kids, families, neighbors and colleagues,” said Kirsten Kilchenstein, OCF chief philanthropy officer.
 “Together we hope to create connected, engaged communities across the state.”

 If you have a donor advised fund at OCF and want to join the CC&HH, please contact your donor relations officer.